reinderien/inspiration/readme.md

 ### Naïve/Parallel with SIMD

-A more carefully optimized solution would be to forego Python, and use [SIMD](https://en.wikipedia.org/wiki/SIMD) for a specific processor architecture - either on a CPU or a GPU.
+A more carefully optimized solution would be to use [SIMD](https://en.wikipedia.org/wiki/SIMD) on an appropriate processor architecture - either on a CPU or a GPU.

 Contemporary Intel CPUs offer up to